 ‘Anyone who has time for drama is not gardening enough’

 What do these quotes imply?
 Gardening reduces stress and improves mental health.
 ‘After coming back from work, why do you work in the garden again?’
 I am asked.
 It is because I do not consider gardening as work but therapy.
 From the pulls and pushes of busy urban life, the mind gets weary.
-But the sight of green leaves provide relief and a sense that life isn’t so bad.
+But the sight of green leaves provides relief and a sense that life isn’t so bad.
 There are not many things in life which can be compared to the joy of seeing a cutting taking root, a seed germinating, a bud opening up to flower and turning into a fruit.

 Japanese has the practice of forest bathing where a walk in the forest is used as a form of medicine.
 It lets the freshness of nature bathe your soul.